fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/recipient/count.md

     + Attributes (object)
         + `keyword` (optional, string)
             The keyword results are filtered by.
-Searches on name and DUNS.
+Searches on name, UEI, and DUNS.
         + `award_type` (optional, enum[string])
             The award type results are filtered by.
             + Default: `all`